MuhammadWaqasRazaq/to-do-app/README.txt

 ✅ Delete individual tasks
 ✅ Clear all tasks
 ✅ Clear only completed tasks
-✅ Tasks saved in localStorage (persistent)
+✅ Tasks saved in localStorage and in firebase realtime database (persistent)
 ✅ Responsive and user-friendly design
 ✅ Keyboard support (press Enter to add task)